-Award finalist in both the 2014 and 2015 William Faulkner Creative Writing Competition
+Award finalist in 2021 Reader's Favorite Awards and in both the 2014 and 2015 William Faulkner Creative Writing Competition

 William H. Coles is the award-winning author of short stories, essays on writing, interviews, and novels in contests such as The Flannery O’Connor Award for Short Fiction and the William Faulkner Creative Writing Competition, among others.
 He is the creator of storyinliteraryfiction.com, a site dedicated to educational material, a workshop, and examples for writers seeking to create lasting character-based fiction with strong dramatic plots that stimulate thought about the human condition.
 He lives in Salt Lake City, Utah.

 The sky cleared briefly before daybreak.
 The sharp bitter winds eased somewhat, but the negative forty-degree temperatures penetrated to the bone.
 Hiram McDowell lifted the flap of a one-man tent to look in on Erick Woolf, who turned his head, his beard tinged in frost-white from his labored breathing; Woolf lifted his goggles, his pale blue eyes opaque with fatigue.